Gilqamesh/Maze/README.md

 ## Build steps

-# Run the following batch files in order
+# Run the following batch file to build
-- shell.bat # to initialize msvc compiler, please search for another vcvarsall.bat if it's not under that path
-- build_console.bat
-- build-
+- build.bat

 ## Controls
 - Press the top left button to generate a maze with increased dimensions